DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/system-overview/interface/interface.rst

 .. image:: Images/general.png
    :align: center

 * The top-left window is the **flowchart display** (shown here as the large black box).
 This window displays the result of the selected node.
-When displaying a node's result, user can change the node's display operation by checking/unchecking Display Properties on the top right of the display window.
-The flowchart display is also used when a node requires user interaction.
+When displaying a node's result, you can change the node's display operation by checking/unchecking Display Properties on the top right of the display window.
+The flowchart display is also used when a node requires user-interaction.
 See examples section or node specification to learn when interaction is required.
 * The middle window is the **flowchart window**.
 A flowchart is a sequence of well-defined operations to achieve some functionality (e.g. detecting an object in a scene, picking an object).
 A workspace usually consists of several flowcharts, each managing one procedure in the picking application.
 A flowchart consists of connected nodes (displayed as circles, or boxes) and has only one start point and one end point.

 .. image:: Images/run.png